rupesh2192/ICO/README.md

   * Click on the `Allocate Tokens` button in the Top right corner
   * After successful allocation, click on `Allocation Report` to check token allocation details

+### Improvements
+* Accept the no. of tokens from the admin to be make available while creating the bidding session.
+* Add docstrings.
+*